 Some parents shy away from discussing money matters before their kids.
 They think kids should not be indulged in high thinking at such a young age.
 Indeed, it is correct but only partially correct.
 You can guide them to learn about the family budget in a simple way.

 Give them the responsibility of simple calculation of how much money is being spent in a week, or in a month.
 Let them check how much money is required for which particular sector of the household.
-Slowly, they will start calculating in their mind about earning, spending, and savings.
+Slowly, they will start calculating their mind about earnings, spending, and savings.

 If your kid learns about the household budget well then he/she has succeeded to climb the first stair of personal finance.

-Guide your kid on how to use the credit card without falling in the debt trap and fraudulent cases
+Guide your kid on how to use the credit card without falling into the debt trap and fraudulent cases

-It is the marketing strategy of credit card companies to target teenagers with lucrative offers on the credit card.
-Teach your kid from a young age how to use the credit card cautiously without falling in the debt trap.
+It is the marketing strategy of credit card companies to target teenagers with lucrative offers on credit cards.
+Teach your kid from a young age how to use credit cards cautiously without falling into the debt trap.